Summary

 Factors impacting heating prices this season

-Natural gas, heating oil, propane, and electricity rates in Massachusetts were elevated last winter season in part due to Russia’s invasion of Ukraine.
-While prices have fluctuated in 2023, higher prices are expected to remain during the winter season except for propane.
+Natural gas, heating oil, propane, and electricity rates in Massachusetts stabilized last winter season following disruptions caused in part by the Russia–Ukraine war in the prior winter.
+While some prices may continue to stabilize in 2024, higher prices are expected to remain during the winter season due to cold weather and global demand pressures, except for propane.

-Natural Gas: Natural gas retail rates for Massachusetts’ residents are approved by the Massachusetts Department of Public Utilities (DPU) and include cost recovery for supply, demand, capital and infrastructure, and other costs.
+Natural Gas: While natural gas rates typically increase as we enter the winter heating season, this year’s increase is due to continued volatility in commodity markets and higher local distribution company (LDC) costs.
+Natural gas retail rates for Massachusetts’ residents are approved by the Massachusetts Department of Public Utilities (DPU) and include cost recovery for supply, demand, capital and infrastructure, and other costs.
 A significant portion of supply and demand costs are based on the commodity cost for natural gas and can increase significantly over the winter when natural gas prices for New England increase.
 Like heating oil and propane, natural gas commodity prices are impacted by several factors including production, storage levels, net trade, variations in temperature, economic growth, and availability and prices of other fuels.
 DOER relies on local distribution companies’ compliance filings to the DPU for updates to current and near future residential gas prices.
 The gas supply rate, the Cost of Gas Adjustment factor (GAF) and the Local Distribution Adjustment factor, and the tariffs and delivery rates are approved by the DPU.
 To estimate this winter’s natural gas rate, DOER assumes that the delivery and supply rates will remain constant as of this report date.
 The gas supply rates used to estimate the natural gas rate have been filed by the local distribution companies and are subject to DPU approval.
 Local distribution companies reserve the right to file adjustments to the gas rate with the DPU to recover various changing costs throughout the winter.
 As a result, the estimate provided may change throughout the season due to market volatility.

 Propane: DOER bases future residential propane price estimates on the historical relationship between WTI crude oil price and Massachusetts retail propane price.
-Based on this methodology, DOER is using a projected propane price of $3.59/gallon in the 2023/24 winter season, compared to $3.54/gallon in the 2022/23 winter season.
-Off-season propane prices collected through SHOPP showed a decreasing trend in propane prices falling to $3.51/gallon as of October 2023.
+Based on this approach, DOER is using a projected propane price of $3.33/gallon in the 2024/25 winter season, compared to $3.51/gallon in the 2023/24 winter season.
+Off-season propane prices collected through SHOPP showed a decreasing trend in propane prices falling to $3.46/gallon as of October 2024.

 The above three fuel estimates should not be interpreted as prescriptive as each fuel has its own market structure, infrastructure, regulations, and limitations that influence connections between wholesale and retail markets.